 The letter also proposed a national debate on the matter and invited expert opinion on how best to combat the phenomenon.

-It also said Serie A intents to deliver a “comprehensive and robust” anti-racism policy, stricter new laws and regulations and a plan for educating those within the game about the scourge of racism.
+It also said Serie A intends to deliver a “comprehensive and robust” anti-racism policy, stricter new laws and regulations and a plan for educating those within the game about the scourge of racism.

 The letter concluded with a strong message:

 “We don’t have any more time to waste.